What Is Deemed Export [Complete Guide]

 Deemed Export refers to those transactions in which the goods supplied do not leave the country and payment for such supplies is received either in Indian rupees or in free foreign exchange.

 For example, Dealer “A” (located in Gujarat) sells goods to Dealer “B” which is an EOU (located in Rajasthan).
-B in turn, sell the goods to customer “C” (located in Germany).
+B in turn sells the goods to customer “C” (located in Germany).

 Also Read:- Most Profitable Export Business In India [Ultimate Guide]

-The supply by A to B is treated as deemed export and supply by B to C is treated as exports.
+The supply by A to B is treated as deemed an export and the supply by B to C is treated as an export.

-According to the provisions of chapter 6 of the foreign trade policy goods sell to EOU consider as a deemed export instead of a domestic sell.
+According to the provisions of chapter 6 of the foreign trade policy goods sold to EOU consider a deemed export instead of a domestic sell.

 Only goods sold to EOU are covered under deemed export, services sold to EOU are not considered as deemed export and goods must be manufactured in India.